CJohnDesign/op/src/decks/FEN_ADW/slides.md

 **Limitations**
 - 30-day waiting period for sickness benefits
-- 12-month exclusion for pre-existing conditions, with exceptions for newborns/adopted children
+- No coverage for experimental treatments

 </v-click>